 Throughout our boroughs, NYC Smoke-Free actively works with teens that want to take a stand against the tobacco industry's tactics.
 Media is very influential on the development of adolescents, and movies are one of the few remaining places that big tobacco can still showcase and promote their deadly product.

 Research has concluded that there is a direct relationship between exposure to smoking in movies and the number of young people who start smoking.
 In other words, the more kids and teens see smoking in movies, the more likely they are to start.
-Smoking in movies recruits 187,000 new teen smokers every year.
 The CDC reports a 21% increase in tobacco imagery in movies between 2015 and 2016.
 They are also more likely to progress to regular smoking, which makes it harder to quit.

 In Brooklyn, teens have worked with the Borough President Eric Adams’ outdoor movie series in Prospect Park to raise awareness among parents and caregivers about the issue of smoking in movies.
 In Manhattan, the Bronx, and Queens, teens are joining together hosting ‘Movie Stomp’ events at local theaters.
 These activities are a part of a national effort to empower young people to stand up, and stomp out about the tobacco industry’s deceptive marketing.